Usage » Getting Started

 If you do not have a github account, you can clone the repository with the following command

-git clone git://github.com/cbz20/khtpp.git
+git clone https://github.com/cbz20/khtpp.git

 You can also download the source files directly, but this is not recommended.